Skoda Scala Driving, Engines & Performance | Top Gear

 What is it like to drive?

 In terms of an innocuous, practical family hatch, the Scala does a very solid job.
-It rides well on the smaller wheels, goes, stops and steers exactly as you’d like it to.
-It’s quiet enough, the steering is light and slightly numb, the brakes strong.
+It rides well on its smaller wheels and goes, stops and steers exactly as you’d like it to.
+It’s quiet enough, the steering is light (albeit slightly numb), the brakes are strong.

-It’s even pretty good fun if you want it to be (in context, people), though none of the engines or suspensions are really set up for on-the-limit thrills, even with the optional Sport chassis electronics package which can fettle damping, throttle and engine response.
+It’s even pretty good fun if you want it to be (in context, people), though none of the engines or suspension options are really set up for on-the-limit thrills, even with the Monte Carlo trim’s Sport chassis electronics package which can fettle damping, throttle and engine response.
 Money pointlessly spent, that.
-In Sport the ride becomes a bit all over the place anyway.
+In its more dynamic mode the ride arguably becomes too tough anyway.

 Advertisement - Page continues below